soruh/I-Telex-Teilnehmerserver/README.md

 ### repairPm2Colors

-Have consistent color after newlines in the pm2 log !!This is quite performance hungry and should be deactivated in production!!
+Have consistent color after newlines in the pm2 log
+!!This is very performance hungry and should be deactivated in production!!

 ### serverPin
   The pin for updates between servers